Hoshaiah/demo-commit/cs-facts.md

 - **2025-10-23:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.
 - **2025-10-23:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.
 - **2025-10-24:** A hash table gives average O(1) lookup, but worst-case O(n) when every key collides.
+- **2025-10-24:** The term 'bug' predates computers; Grace Hopper famously taped a real moth into a 1947 logbook.